binxio/cfn-kong-provider/README.md

 ## Note
 As of version 0.5.0 we added support for Kong `service` and `route` API objects and deprecated support for the Kong `api` API object.
+As of version 0.6.0 we have dropped support for Custom::KongAPI and Kong API version 0.x.